CPT-Jack-A-Castle/Full-Hwid-Spoofer-V6/README.md

 ## Info
 - Windows Version?
 Windows 11/10 all version "haven't tried on older windows"
-- Does it work with AMD CPU and Motherboard? tested and it works on AMD and INTEL motherboard and CPU.
+- Does it work with AMD CPU and Motherboard? tested and it works on AMD and INTEL motherboard and CPU..
 - Does it require format?
 No, but you will need to delete the game before starting the spoofer.
 - Is it easy?
 Yes!.
 - Is it one-click spoof?
 Yes, the new version of it is a 1click.